The men who lived and died when Hecla was torpedoed 75 years ago on the night of 11 - 12 November 1942

 died the events of that night changed their lives and the lives of

-Only three of the men aboard HMS Hecla on that night are known to be still alive today
+Only four of the men aboard HMS Hecla on that night are known to be still alive today

 Fred "Slinger" Woods was born in Lancashire and was a member of the Sick Bay team on Hecla and

 lives in the Blue Mountains west of Sydney, Australia, with his daughter Lorraine. who mailed me this